A note regarding COVID-19

 Market Day

-Shop from about 70 vendors offering homemade crafts, apparel, home decor, plants, baked goods, art, embroidery and crocheted items, and jewelry.
+On the third Saturday of each month, shop from over 70 vendors offering homemade crafts, apparel, home décor, plants, baked goods, art, embroidery and crocheted items, and jewelry.
 Food vendors are on site, and live music fills the air.
-Admission is free.

 Fredericksburg